WALKING

 Set back from Whitesands on the corner of The Vennal, this is an eclectic real-ale bar with a quirky selection of seating options, in what was an old retail unit.
 The friendly staff really know their stuff, and offer a lovely craft beer geek experience.
 They are always very happy to let you taste new beers before you make your choice.
 Also has a little sheltered beer garden out the back.
 No food service.

-A (long-ish 30 minute) walk from Craigs Farm (always seems longer back for some reason…) on St. Michaels Street.
-A small traditional pub with vintage décor and bar set-up with a “smaller” room in the rear.
+A (long-ish - 30 minute) walk from Craigs Farm (which always seems longer on the way back for some reason…) on St. Michaels Street.
+A small traditional pub with vintage décor and bar set-up with a “snug” room in the rear.
 It might seem at first like a bit of an old-man’s “locals only” pub, but the staff are always friendly and welcoming to strangers.
 There is a very tiny beer terrace along the side of the pub out the back.
 No food service.

 TRIPS OUT